Adriacom I Business Services & Immigration

 Work Visa Montenegro

-The employer sponsors the visa by confirming the job offer and attaching an invitation letter.
-Once the employee receives his/her visa approval, he must travel to Montenegro and submit the residency application within 10 days of receiving the visa.
-Here is a step-by-step overview of the process:
+Employers sponsor the visa by confirming the job offer and providing an invitation letter.
+Once the employee’s visa is approved, they must travel to Montenegro and submit their residency application within 10 days.
+For other cases, a standard employment contract is sufficient.

 1. Secure a job offer in Montenegro

-3. Your passport must be valid for at least three months beyond your period of stay in Montenegro and contain two blank pages (in case you need a visa)
+3. Ensure your passport is valid for at least three months beyond your stay in Montenegro and has at least two blank pages (if a visa is required)

-5. Find a place to stay and sign a rental agreement
+5. Find a place to stay and secure a notarized rental agreement

-6. Apply for the temporary work and residency permit at the local branch of the Ministry of Interior Affairs (Montenegrin: MUP)
+6. Apply for your temporary work and residency permit at the immigration office (MUP)

 Shorter processing times for complete applications

-For the Montenegrin Immigration Office to make a timely decision about your application, please enclose all the required documents at once.
-This will shorten the processing time significantly compared to when documents are added afterwards in the process.
+For the Montenegrin Immigration Office to make a timely decision about your application, please enclose all the required documents together.
+This will significantly shorten the processing time compared to when documents are added later in the process.

 Required Documents

-Foreign citizens wishing to work in Montenegro must meet various requirements and their application form must be accompanied by supporting documentation and meet the following requirements:
+Foreign citizens wishing to work in Montenegro must submit their application along with the following required supporting documents:

 • Proof of accommodation: notarized rental agreement

-• Police Certificate from country of citizenship (not older than 6 months, apostilled)
+• Police certificate from your country of citizenship (issued within the last 6 months, apostilled)

-Those applying to work in specialty occupations must be able to prove their qualifications by providing a school diploma plus transcripts, which also needs to be nostrified (recognized) by Montenegro’s Ministry of Education.
+Those applying for specialty occupations must prove their qualifications by providing a school diploma and transcripts, which must also be nostrified (recognized) by Montenegro’s Ministry of Education.
+Learn more about our diploma recognition service.

 Family Reunification

-Your immediate family members such as your spouse and dependent children under the age of 18 can accompany you to Montenegro and obtain a temporary residence permit for the same time period as well.
-Your spouse and his/her biological and adopted children are counted as family members as well.
+Your immediate family members, such as your spouse and dependent children under 18, can accompany you to Montenegro and receive a temporary residence permit through family reunification, valid for the same duration.
+Your spouse’s biological and adopted children are also counted as family members.

-• birth certificate for each child (extract not older than 6 months, apostilled)
+• Birth certificate for each child (extract issued within the last 6 months, apostilled)

-• written and notarized consent from the other legal guardian that the child may move to Montenegro, if the other parent is not moving with them to Montenegro
+• Written and notarized consent from the other legal guardian allowing the child to move to Montenegro, if the other parent is not relocating

-• court decision in case of sole custody or death certificate if the other parent has died
+• Court decision in case of sole custody, or death certificate if the other parent is deceased

 Renewals & Stay Requirements

-You must renew your and your dependant’s work and residency permits once a year, 30 days prior to expiry.
-It is important to note that permits will not be renewed if you have been outside Montenegro for more than 30 days (90 days on request) during that time.
+You must renew your and your dependents’ residence permits once a year, approximately one month before expiry.
+It is important to note that permits will not be renewed if you have spent more than 30 days outside Montenegro during the permit period (or up to 90 days if approved upon request).
+Otherwise, you must resubmit all the required documents and start the application process from the beginning.

 Taxation

-Foreigh salaried employees in Montenegro are subject to salary taxes and social contributions, which employers must withhold from workers’ wages and transfer to the government at the end of each month.
-The personal income tax is progressive, with tax brackets ranging from 9% to 15% and a standard personal allowance of 700,00€ on which no taxes are levied.
+Foreign salaried employees in Montenegro are subject to personal income tax, salary tax, and social security contributions, all of which employers must withhold from wages and remit to the government monthly.
+The personal income tax is progressive, with rates ranging from 9% to 15%, and includes a standard personal allowance of 700,00€ that is tax-free.

 Salary Taxes in Montenegro